useblocks/sphinx-collections/README.rst

    collections = {
       'my_files': {
-         'driver': 'copy',
+         'driver': 'copy_folder',
          'source': '../../extra_files/'
       }
    }

-The driver ``copy`` allows to copy local files into your Sphinx project.
+The driver ``copy_folder`` allows to copy local folders and their files into your Sphinx project.
 There are other drivers available, which support different use cases and and files locations.

 By default all files get copied to ``_collections/`` + ``collection_name``, so in this example the complete path